agourlay/omnibus/README.md

 ### As an embedded library.

 It is possible to integrate Omnibus in an existing Akka application.
+(This API is still experimental)

 Add the latest omnibus.jar to your application by building from source with sbt `publishLocal`